matthewnichols8/matthewnichols8/README.md

 - 👋 Hi, I’m Matthew Nichols!
 - 👀 I’m interested in Embedded Systems and Programming!
-- 🌱 I’m currently learning how to program STM32 Microcontrollers on STM32CubeIDE
+- 🌱 I’m currently learning how to program STM32 Microcontrollers with STM32CubeIDE
 - 💞️ I’m looking to collaborate on Embedded Programming
 - 📫 How to reach me ... https://www.linkedin.com/in/matthew-nichols-45a157305/
 - ⚡ Fun fact: I like polar bears!